olefasting/rust_rpg_toolkit/README.md

 # Rust RPG Toolkit

-**PLEASE NOTE: this in early and very heavy development.
+**PLEASE NOTE: this is in early development.
 API is subject to constant change, as it has newly transitioned from being a game project to a library**

 This crate allows you to create tile-based, 2D action RPGs, using Rust amd JSON.
 It started out as a game project but was